OleVik/grav-plugin-presentation/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome, and submitted as [issues](https://github.com/OleVik/grav-plugin-presentation/issues).
+Feature requests are welcome, and submitted to [issues](https://github.com/OleVik/grav-plugin-presentation/issues).
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Pull requests

 Good pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
-They must also adhere to the code standards outlined below.
+They should remain focused in scope and not contain unrelated commits.
+They must also adhere to the current code standards.
 See [Using Pull Request](https://help.github.com/articles/using-pull-requests/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) if you are not familiar with Pull Requests.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.